YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 *-[NO]PLAINtextfallback*

 Specifies whether the replication server is permitted to fallback to plaintext communication.
 The default is -NOPLAINtextfallback.
-If NOPLAINTEXTFALLBACK is in effect, YottaDB/GT.M issues a REPLNOTLS error in the event it is unable to establish a TLS connection.
-[Note: YottaDB/GT.M versions prior to V6.1-000 did not support TLS for replication - if needed it could be implemented with an external application such as stunnel (http://stunnel.org).]
-If PLAINTEXTFALLBACK is in effect, in the event of a failure to establish a TLS connection, YottaDB/GT.M issues REPLNOTLS as a warning.
-Once a permitted plaintext replication connection is established for a connection session, YottaDB/GT.M never attempts to switch that connection session to TLS connection.
+If NOPLAINTEXTFALLBACK is in effect, YottaDB issues a REPLNOTLS error in the event it is unable to establish a TLS connection.
+[Note: YottaDB versions prior to V6.1-000 did not support TLS for replication - if needed it could be implemented with an external application such as stunnel (http://stunnel.org).]
+If PLAINTEXTFALLBACK is in effect, in the event of a failure to establish a TLS connection, YottaDB issues REPLNOTLS as a warning.
+Once a permitted plaintext replication connection is established for a connection session, YottaDB never attempts to switch that connection session to TLS connection.

 *-RENEGotiate_interval=<minutes >*

 Specifies the time in mintues to wait before attempting to perform a TLS renegotiation.
 The default -RENEGOTIATE_INTERVAL is a little over 120 minutes.
-A value of zero causes YottaDB/GT.M never to attempt a renegotiation.
+A value of zero causes YottaDB never to attempt a renegotiation.
 The MUPIP REPLIC -SOURCE -JNLPOOL -SHOW [-DETAIL] command shows the time at which the next TLS renegotiation is scheduled, and how many such renegotiations have occurred thus far for a given secondary instance connection.
 As renegotiation requires the replication pipeline to be temporarily flushed, followed by the actual renegotiation, TLS renegotiation can cause momentary spikes in replication backlog.

 ++++++++++++++++++++++++++++++++++++++++++++++
 Shutting Down the Source Server